-Under the two affirmative disclosure provisions discussed above, agencies must proactively disclose specific types of information.
-By contrast, under FOIA's third system of disclosure, agencies disclose covered records not "made available under" the affirmative disclosure provisions on a case-by-case basis after receiving a request.
-124 As discussed below, FOIA imposes certain procedural requirements on requesters and agencies in making and responding to requests for records.
-And, also as discussed below, the act allows requesters to internally appeal agency decisions to withhold records, a process requesters generally must take advantage of prior to seeking review in federal court.
-126
+Under FOIA's third system of disclosure, agencies must disclose covered records not "made available under" the affirmative disclosure provisions, discussed above, on a case-by-case basis after receiving a request.
+As discussed below, FOIA imposes certain procedural requirements on requesters and agencies in making and responding to requests for records.
+122 As also discussed